ftsrg/gamma/plugins/headless/docs/headless-gamma-workflow.md

 Alternatively, the server can be started from terminal using Maven commands.
 Navigate to the folder containing the `pom.xml` file and enter the `mvn package` command.
 After the process finishes, enter `mvn exec:java`, and the server should start.

-Before running the server, make sure to configure the paths found in `config.properties`.
-- Set `headless.gamma.path` variable to the location of the exported `eclipse.exe` (or equivalent binary on Linux systems), and
-- set the `root.of.workspaces.path` variable to the desired location of workspaces.

 Upon receiving a request, the server forwards it to the exported Gamma, which then performs the command.
 The processes are logged to the console of the server.
 Requests can be sent to `localhost:8080`.

  ## Example: Workflow with Docker